aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

  Aspect-oriented programming or AOP is a programming paradigm that allows separation of cross cutting concerns from core concerns.
  Cross cutting concerns are applied based on point cuts.

-* **Cross cutting concerns** are aspects of a system that affect of other core concerns.
+* **Cross cutting concerns** are aspects of a system that affect the behavior of other core concerns.
 * **Core concerns** are the main tasks that a program is written to satisfy.
 Core concerns normally include the business logic.
 * **Pointcuts** define where exactly to apply advice (inject the cross cutting concern).